-Experienced California Unpaid Overtime Attorney Ready To Help You
+Experienced San Diego Unpaid Overtime Attorney Ready To Help You

-Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, San Diego, and More
+Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, and More

-If your employer owes you for overtime hours you worked, contact a California unpaid overtime lawyer immediately to get the money you are owed as soon as possible.
+If your employer owes you for overtime hours you worked, contact a San Diego unpaid overtime lawyer immediately to get the money you are owed as soon as possible.
 Call 858-720-8422 today!

 Employees’ Legal Rights to Overtime Pay